oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/LidarObjectDetection-PointPillars/README.md

 $ cmake ..
 $ make
 ```
-Please note that cmake will also download the ONNX models required for the two inference steps executed with the &reg; Distribution of OpenVINO&trade; toolkit.
+Please note that cmake will also download the ONNX models required for the two inference steps executed with the Intel&reg; Distribution of OpenVINO&trade; toolkit.

 ## Running the `PointPillars` Sample Program
 After a successful build, the sample program can be run as follows: